TomasMikula/tomasmikula.github.io/_posts/2014-03-22-trigger-processing-after-a-period-of-inactivity.md

  1. The first line creates an _event stream_ that emits the new value of input every time the input text changes.

- 2. The second line creates an event stream that _reduces_ values from the first stream that come in close temporal succession into one.
-The reduction function `(a, b) -> b` means that we always retain the latter of the two values.
-After arrival of a value from the first stream, this stream waits for at most 500 milliseconds for another value.
-If a value arrives within this interval, the two values are reduced (here meaning that the previous one is forgotten) and the stream waits for another 500ms.
-If no value arrives within this interval, the currently stored value is emitted from this stream.
+ 2. The second line creates an event stream that retains only the last event of each succession of _temporally close_ events.
+Two successive events are said to be _temporally close_ if, in this case, they arrive within 500 milliseconds from each other.

  3. The third line says that whenever a value (raw HTML) is emitted from the second stream, we pass it to the web engine for rendering.